MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 ## How is my on-premises data replicated to my [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant?

 Data is replicated using an Azure service called Azure Data Factory (ADF).
 The Azure Data Factory is a service that is always running within the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud service manager.
-When the intelligent cloud is configured for your on-premises solution, a data pipeline is created within the ADF service that enable data to flow from your on-premises solution to your Business Central cloud tenant.
+When the intelligent cloud is configured for your on-premises solution, a data pipeline is created within the ADF service that enables data to flow from your on-premises solution to your Business Central cloud tenant.
 If your data source is a local SQL Server instance, you will also be asked to configure a self-hosted integration runtime (SHIR).
 The runtime is installed locally and enables the communication between the cloud services and your on-premise data to communicate without opening any ports or firewalls.

 ## Are there any limits on the amount or type of data will replicate?

 Data replication for the initial release will have a limit of 150GB.
 There are no restrictions on the type of data that can be replicated.

-## Is my SQL connection string required to setup Intelligent Cloud?
+## Is my SQL connection string required to set up intelligent cloud?

 Yes.
 The SQL connection string is passed to Azure Data Factory, where it is encrypted and delivered to your Self-Hosted Integration Runtime, and used to communication with your SQL Server instance during the data replication process.

 ## I am a hosting partner - do I need to configure the Self-Hosted Runtime Service for each tenant?

-No, there is no limit on the number for tenants that can be added to your Self-Hosted Integration Runtime.
+No, there is no limit on the number of tenants that can be added to your Self-Hosted Integration Runtime.
 Each added tenant will have a dedicated pipeline created.

 ## Will data from tables with code customizations replicate?